 In March 2024, Konexa, a UK-based integrated energy development and investment platform, closed a USD18 million investment to launch Nigeria’s first private renewable platform.
 The platform will connect Konexa’s client, Nigeria Breweries PLC, to the grid with 100% green energy supply powering two of its breweries.

-The private energy trading licence granted by the Nigerian Energy Regulatory Commission to Konexa is not commonly seen in Nigeria.
+The private energy trading license granted by the Nigerian Energy Regulatory Commission to Konexa is not commonly seen in Nigeria.
 Yet the project exemplifies the growing revolution that is underway across the continent.
 The C&I sector’s need for reliable power sources is now being matched by a quickening appetite among developers and investors for renewable generation deals to meet this demand.

 These deals have many moving parts, meaning stitching them together is a complex undertaking requiring novel thinking and approaches, not least around the legal aspects which generally involve new and shifting regulatory aspects.
 The Konexa case highlights the need for everything to align – including supply, generation, distribution, offtakers, and the approach to managing aspects like green energy certificates and carbon taxes.